Past 2014 events

 Business of Health Research Network & Charles Perkins Centre Inaugural Event

-The Breakfast launch of the Business of Health Research Network brought together four different sets of stakeholders with an interest in health research.
-Representatives from companies operating in the health and food areas, non-profit organisations, Government and policy makers and Sydney Business School researchers debated to prioritise research interests at the intersection of Business and health.
+The breakfast launch of the Business of Health Research Network brought together four different sets of stakeholders with an interest in health research.
+Representatives from companies operating in the health and food areas, non-profit organisations, Government and policy makers and researchers from University of Sydney Business School debated to prioritise research interests at the intersection of Business and health.

 Read more about the event.